joshuagrisham/samsung-galaxybook-extras/README.md

 This is a new and (currently) completely out-of-tree kernel platform driver intended to mimic what the **Samsung System Event Controller** Windows system device driver seems to be doing (namely, communicate with the `SCAI` ACPI device in order to control these extra features).
 Once more features have been added and it has been tested then my intention is to try and submit the driver to be added to the kernel.

-`cd` over to the [driver/](./driver/) folder and follow the README there for compiling and installing the module.

 The following features are currently implemented:

-- An *early* attempt to support hotkey handling (supports only keyboard backlight and performance mode toggle at this time)
+- Support for hotkey handling
 - Keyboard backlight
 - Battery saver percent (stop charging battery at given percentage value)
 - Start device automatically when opening lid
 - USB ports provide charging when device is turned off
 - Toggle to allow or block recording from the built-in camera and microphone
-- Fan speed monitoring via `fan_speed_rpm` sysfs attribute plus a new hwmon device.
+- Fan speed monitoring via `fan_speed_rpm` sysfs attribute plus a new hwmon device
-- Performance mode (Performance, Optimized, Quiet, Silent)
+- Performance mode (Performance, Optimized, Quiet, Silent) implemented as platform profiles

 The following features might be possible to implement but require  additional debugging and development: